 - Quick connect technology makes it easy to refill the wands by simplifying the process of attaching the wand to the handle.

 - Molded plastic sleeve for securing the handle-wand connection.

 If you want to reach very far down into your drain pipes, Cobra Plumbing’s 20500 is the best toilet snake to buy.
-It has a long 50-foot cable that is made out of high carbon, round diameter spring steel wire, which is strong enough to go those lengths without kinking and very durable because it is rustproof.
+It has a long 50-foot cable that is made out of high carbon, round-diameter spring steel wire, which is strong enough to go to those lengths without kinking and very durable because it is rustproof.

 Apart from this 50-foot snake, there are 25 and 15-foot options that are much cheaper to buy.
-However, all of these sizes have their cables measuring 3/8 inches in diameter and ensures that they give the same kind of performance, only at different depths.
+However, all of these sizes have cables measuring 3/8 inches in diameter which ensures that they give the same kind of performance, only at different depths.

-This thumb screw and the spinning action of the handle is what makes it possible to drive the snake around corners and very deep into the drains.
+This thumb screw and the spinning action of the handle are what make it possible to drive the snake around corners and very deep into the drains.